andrew-ya/SmartCOM3/README.md

 ```
 #Before production
 ##THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND
-##TEST ALL FUNCTIONALITY YOU ARE USING
+##TEST ALL FUNCTIONALITY BEFORE PRODUCTION
 #Contact
 Feel free for contact me on moex@anton.red russian or english